To view this video on Youtube, click here (don’t forget to Like, Comment 😉 )

 And I’m afraid to say most people go about it the wrong way.

-You can fix this with a quick tweak to your Facebook marketing strategy, so if you want to dominate Facebook in 2018, listen up because I want to share my personal approach (and show you how easy and inexpensive it is).\
+You can fix this with a quick tweak to your Facebook marketing strategy, so if you want to dominate Facebook, listen up because I want to share my personal approach (and show you how easy and inexpensive it is).

 So if you want to dominate Facebook in 2018, you need to embrace these six Facebook Story Types.
 This Facebook marketing strategy will help you connect with your audience in a big way, and if you combine all six you will develop a super power that sets you apart from your competitors.